openstack/ceilometer/doc/source/architecture.rst

 data for applications running on top of OpenStack, such as a PaaS or SaaS layer, and use the same tools for metering your entire cloud.

-Moreover, end users can also :ref:`send their own application centric data <user-defined-data>` into the database through the REST API for a various set of use cases (see the section “Alarming” later in this article).
+Moreover, end users can also :ref:`send their own application specific data <user-defined-data>` into the database through the REST API for a various set of use cases (see the section “Alarming” later in this article).